We supply silver nitrate in 25g, 100g and 250g containers, with discounts available for bulk orders

 Dispose of contents/ container in accordance with local regulations.

-As a leading UK chemical manufacturer of silver nitrate for over 40 years, ReAgent is able to handle all orders of silver nitrate no matter how big or small.
+As a leading UK chemical manufacturer of silver nitrate for almost 50 years, ReAgent is able to handle all orders of silver nitrate no matter how big or small.
 We supply silver nitrate in a variety of grades and solutions, produced by dissolving silver in nitric acid to a specified concentration.

-We are a quality assured company working to the stringent ISO 9001: 2015 Quality Standard.
+We are a quality assured company working to the stringent ISO 9001:2015 Quality Standard.
 This ensures full traceability on all our products and orders.
 We also retain accreditation to the ISO 14000 Environmental Standard, a sign of our proud commitment to the environment.
 Additionally, we hold the ISO 14385 Standard for Medical Devices, and the ISO 45001 Occupational Health & Safety Standard.

 Silver Nitrate Uses